Mathematics (MATH)

 MATH 107 Mathematics in Latin American Cultures (4 crs)

-Prerequisite: MATH 20, or two years of college-preparatory algebra and a suitable mathematics placement test score.
+Prerequisite: C or better in MATH 10, or two years of college-preparatory algebra and a suitable mathematics placement test score.

 • May not be counted for credit toward a major or minor in mathematics.